True Righteous Eternal Principles are not the property of a particular faith per se, but the heritage of ALL people of faith and principle.

 On September 30, 1978, at the 148th Semiannual General Conference of The Church of Jesus Christ of Latter-day Saints, the following was presented by President N. Eldon Tanner, First Counselor in the First Presidency of the Church:

-Listen to 15 minutes of An Apostle's words.
+An Apostle's words.

 My Take Away

 The issues people have with what happened in the past will not heal in a moment.
 Whether it is pain associated with slavery, rape, or persecution, forgiveness and looking toward the future will bring peace to our lives.
 It will be hard to overcome the hurt, but the reward in striving to forgive is worth it and free to us all.

 God lives and He desires us to overcome our crosses whether they are of our own making or the making of others, or even an institution!
 This life is our time to prove to ourselves that we can keep our covenants or promises to God despite the weakness of the people around us--or our own weakness.

 I have a firm witness that Jesus is the Christ; and that The Church of Jesus Christ of Latter-day Saints is the Lord's restored church preparing for the last days.

 For Your Education

 General Conference is a series of official meetings of The Church of Jesus Christ of Latter-day Saints that occur twice yearly during the months of April and October where all members and guest are invited to listen to the general leadership of the church, namely the men and women listed as prophets, apostles and auxiliary leaders.